tus/tus-resumable-upload-protocol/protocol.md

 The response to a `HEAD` request SHOULD NOT contain the `Upload-Offset` header unless the concatenation has been successfully finished.
-After successful concatenation, the `Upload-Offset` and `Upload-Length` headers MUST be set and their values MUST be equal.
+After successful concatenation, the `Upload-Offset` and `Upload-Length` MUST be set and their values MUST be equal.
+The value of the `Upload-Offset` header before concatenation is not defined.

 The `Upload-Length` header MUST be included if the length of the final resource can be calculated at the time of the request.
 Response to `HEAD` request against partial or final upload MUST include the `Upload-Concat` header and its value as received in